Daingerfield State Park

 "Good morning," I said, as they got closer.

 "Good morning," one gentleman said.
-"Be careful up ahead, we saw a copperhead snake up the trail about 1000 yards."
+"Be careful.
+We saw a copperhead snake up the trail about 1000 yards."

 "Thanks for the warning," I said, thinking about how he might have calculated that distance, given that stretch of trail is only about half that long.